 You feel lightheaded, dizzy, or faint.

 Since nosebleeds have the potential to cause significant blood loss, it’s important to watch for symptoms of anemia, including lightheadedness, dizziness, a fast heart rate, or feeling faint.
+Statistics about anemia will surprise you as it's the most common blood disorder.
 Ensure you are sitting down and leaning forward during a nosebleed and taking the proper steps to stop the bleeding.

 You can’t get it to stop.